borlnov/flutterbrolibs/bro_yaml_utility/README.md

 ## Introduction

-This package contains utility functions to work with lists.
+This package contains utility functions to work with yaml and json files.